scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 important in scientific research and business-critical applications, data validation ought to be a core part of the quality assurance pipeline of data teams.

-The data practitioner can build statistical domain knowledge about the data they are working with by inspecting the data via exploratory data analysis (EDA), automatically profiling the data with any number of tools at their disposal, or a combination of these two approaches.
+Data practitioners build statistical domain knowledge about the data they are working with by inspecting the data via exploratory data analysis (EDA), data profiling tools, or a combination of these two approaches.
 By building a mental model of how their data looks like and envisioning a set of constraints that express what the ideal "clean" dataset looks like, the data practitioner can then encode this understanding as a schema that they can use to validate new incoming data.
-This schema then serves not only as documentation for themselves and future maintainers, but also as a stateless data drift monitoring system for data transformation, model training, and production inference pipelines.
+This schema serves not only as documentation for themselves and future maintainers, but also as a stateless data drift monitoring system for data transformation, model training, and production inference pipelines.
 The benefit of this statelessness is that the data practitioner can reason about what counts as valid data through their code and their version control system of choice, which captures changes in the assumptions about valid data over time.

 However, the process of writing down these schemas is a laborious and often thankless task and not as exciting as getting to the modeling/analysis/visualization